UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 To save all changes press the round button on the right side.

-### Cloud Services

-Cloud Services are not directly mapped to NISQ Analyzer objects but are required to run the selection process.

-Currently, only the cloud service `IBMQ` is supported.

-## Running the NISQ Analyzer

-The UI can be found at the `NISQ Analyzer` tab in the algorithm page.
+!!! note
+    `Input Parameters` and `Selection Rule` are only required for the *Implementation & QPU Selection*.

 ### Prerequisites

 * The cloud service `IBMQ` exists
+* The software platform of the implementation exists
-* The algorithm contains at least one Implementation
+* The algorithm contains at least one implementation

-* At least one Compute Resource supporting an Implementation's SDK/Software Platform exists.
+## Running the NISQ Analyzer for Implementation & QPU Selection

+The UI can be found at the `NISQ Analyzer` tab in the algorithm page.

 ### Step 1: Input

 ![Input UI](./images/nisq_analyzer/step1.png)

 Specify the input values below the heading.
-Afterwards, select `IBMQ` in the dropdown menu and insert your Qiskit token for authentification purposes of the IBMQ service.
+Afterwards, select `IBMQ` in the dropdown menu and insert your Qiskit token for authentication purposes of the IBMQ service.

 ### Step 2: Analyzer Results